 RAGBRAI© wristbands… You will get a RAGBRAI© wristband like a hospital band that you will wear all week.
 You will get one for your bike and a tag for your baggage, also.
 They will all have the same number on them.
 This number will be in RAGBRAI©’s computer.
 They can find out who you are if you injured, etc. by having this band system.
 Some food places will give a price discount to banded riders.
 This penalizes those riders who do not pay the RAGBRAI© fee.
 All CVC participants must be registered riders with wristbands!

-You will need to load your bike on the trucks if you are doing Plan A or Plan C. You may choose to box your bike for transport, but it is not required.
+You will need to load your bike on the trucks if you are doing Plan A. You may choose to box your bike for transport, but it is not required.
 Most people merely remove the pedals and throw a heavy blanket over the bike as it is loaded.
 Our charter workers pack the bikes closely together in the trucks so there is minimal movement and the blankets serve to protect them.

-If you are doing Plan B or Plan D option, we will send you the location of our campground in the first town via email along with a lot of other information.
+If you are doing Plan B, we will send you the location of our campground in the first town via email along with a lot of other information.
 Be sure to bring it along with you.
 In addition, there will be volunteers around town with the location of all the clubs and charter groups, so you can get directions from them.
 And lastly, just look for the CVC multi-colored tent.

 Money… You will need cash or use traveler’s checks.
 Credit cards can be used at the bike shops for t-shirts, repairs, and bike accessories.
 Credit cards can’t be used at the small food shops sponsored by Girl Scouts or local churches, etc. You may spend $40-45 per day.
 This would mean around $325-350 for the week.
 You will be buying three good meals plus you will be drinking a lot of pop, beer, bottled water, sport drinks, etc. A lot of snacks, sweet corn, munchies, etc. are out there.
 You might buy one or two t-shirts.
 The price for these will be around $17-20 each.
 ATMs are available, but there is frequently a line and they have been known to run out of money in the evening.
 You wouldn’t want to depend solely on them.